 Most residential leases will require you can deliver the notice to the tenant through hand-delivery or via certified mail.

 If you don't have a forwarding address, you're only required to keep the deposit for one year.
-After that, you'll have no responsibility to continue keeping the deposit for the tenant.
+After that, you'll have no responsibility to continue keeping the money for the tenant.
 Instead, it is the property owner's responsibility to turn it over to the State Treasury as unclaimed property.

 Failure to Return the Deposit by the Landlord

 If you fail to return the amount within the 45 days upon tenant move-out, you may face a number of charges such as meeting costs of the suit and attorney fees, as well as paying back the amount withheld.

 Sale of Property

 If you decide to sell your Virginia unit, you must transfer all deposits to the incoming landlord.
 It then becomes the incoming landlord's responsibility to return the amount to the tenant when they eventually move out.
 You should also notify the tenant of the change in landlord.

 Security Deposit as Last Month's Rent

-Most landlords don't permit their tenants to use the security deposit as payment for the last months' rent.
+Most landlords don't permit their tenants to use the security deposits as payment for the last months' rent.
 However, this can be made possible if both parties agree to it.

 We Can Help

 Do you still have some questions?
 If so, RentEasy can help.
 We are a reliable and professional property management company servicing the areas of Chesapeake, Hampton, Suffolk, Virginia Beach, and Norfolk.
 We specialize in managing single-family homes, multi-family homes, and apartments.
-Our goal is to minimize your running expenses, maximize your rental income, and ultimately reduce the stress of managing a rental property.
+Our goal is to minimize your running expenses, maximize your income, and ultimately reduce the stress of managing a real estate property.